 A church was built at the site of the grotto in the 1860’s, followed by two basilicas there (one that opened in 1876 and another in 1901), and finally, the Basilica of St. Pius X, known as the underground Basilica that was completed in 1958 marking the centennial of the apparitions.
 (This last structure mentioned can accommodate 25,000 people!)

 All in all, about four to six million pilgrims visit these churches annually!
 Although many of those who go to the Shrine at Lourdes, more fully described in this website are not cured of their illnesses, enough have been healed over the years that it is estimated that some 200 million people have visited there since 1860!
-Lourdes is also a celebrated place of prayer, and both Rosary and Blessed Sacrament processions occur there daily.
+Lourdes is also a celebrated place of prayer, and both Rosary and Blessed Sacrament processions occur there on a regular basis.

 Msgr.
 Benson also marveled that God “has chosen this place to show His power; and therefore has sent His Mother there, that we may look through her to Him.”
 Although we are not required as Catholics to believe in the apparitions or miracles of Lourdes, they certainly can strengthen our faith in our Lord and His Blessed Mother as much as they did his!